 Figure 1: Type of geothermal energy available in the UK, including low-temperature resources (i.e. open-loop and closed-loop GSHP systems that comprise horizontal ground heat exchangers (GHE) and vertical borehole heat exchangers BHE), low-medium temperature resources (i.e. doublet systems, flooded mines) and high-temperature systems (i.e. Hot dry rock, Hot sedimentary aquifers).
 Open-loop systems are used to harness geothermal heat from in-situ water, by pumping/reinjecting groundwater from/to i.e. aquifers or legacy mine workings.
 Closed-loop systems use a working fluid to extract heat from the ground.
-The aim of this paper is to assess the long-term effects of heat extraction from vertical BHE on the subsurface.

-Being able to discriminate between the energy sources through a detailed understanding of the heat fluxes induced during heat extraction (both axial and radial) is essential to get a better insight into the sustainability of heat extraction (i.e. Rivera et al., 2015).
-We first use mathematical solutions calculate the volume of rock required to provide the equivalent of a yearly average heat consumption to a single house in the UK, and quantify the amount of heat recharge available in the ground.
+The ability to discriminate between the energy sources through a detailed understanding of the heat fluxes induced during heat extraction (both axial and radial) is essential to fully understand the true sustainability of heat extraction (i.e. Rivera et al., 2015).
+Here, we first use mathematical solutions to calculate the volume of rock required to provide the equivalent of a yearly average heat consumption to a single house in the UK, and quantify the amount of heat recharge available in the ground.
 We then verify the heat balance numerically by performing a series of 1D and 3D heat extraction simulations in a homogeneous porous medium.
-In order to neglect the engineering aspects, the BHE is simplified to a vertical line source extracting a constant heat load.
-Although the models presented use heat flux boundary conditions, we here neglect the increase in surface heat flux from the atmosphere to the ground induced by cooling at the ground surface.
-Results are used to quantify the relative contributions from vertical and lateral conductive heat fluxes providing heat to the borehole over a 30-year extraction period, through heat mining of surrounding rock.
-A sensitivity analysis performed to assess the key parameters controlling the extent of the drawdown caused by heat extraction as well as the maximal temperature drop at the borehole.
-Results confirms that the areal impact of heat extraction on the ground depends on the ground thermal conductivity and is inversely correlated to the temperature decline at the borehole.
+In order to focus on the evolution of the heat extraction footprint, the BHE is simplified to a vertical line source extracting a constant heat load.
+Although the models presented use heat flux boundary conditions, here we neglect the increase in surface heat flux from the atmosphere to the ground induced by cooling at the ground surface.
+We use these results to quantify the relative contributions from vertical and lateral conductive heat fluxes providing heat to the borehole over a 30-year extraction period, through heat mining of the surrounding rock.
+A sensitivity analysis was performed to assess the key parameters controlling the extent of the drawdown caused by heat extraction as well as the maximal temperature drop at the borehole.
+Our results confirm that the areal impact of heat extraction on the ground depends on the ground thermal conductivity and is inversely correlated to the temperature decline at the borehole.

 Conceptual model of heat extraction from vertical BHE